Cortex: A Compiler for Recursive Deep Learning Models: Recursive API (RA)

 When lowering the recursive computation to loops, we need to ensure that the data dependences between the data structure nodes are satisfied.
 As these dependences generally specify only a partial ordering on the nodes, we have significant freedom when scheduling the computations.
 Different schedules may afford different degrees of parallelism, or allow for data reuse.
 Lines~\ref{line:ra_dyn} and~\ref{line:ra_spec} specify scheduling primitives in Listing~\ref{code:treernn_ra}.
 We propose the following scheduling primitives to exploit these opportunities:

-\textbf{Dynamic Batching: } Past work~\cite{dynet2, cell_batch, tffold, cavs} has proposed batching operators on-the-fly in models with dynamic control flow to exploit parallelism in a batch.
-This is referred to as dynamic batching.
-Since control flow in the models we look at depends only on the input data structure (property~\ref{prop:ds_ctrl}), we perform dynamic batching during linearization.
-The execution order of nodes of a tree with dynamic batching is illustrated top-to-bottom in \circled{6}.
+\textbf{Dynamic Batching: } Dynamic batching~\cite{dynet2, cell_batch, tffold, cavs} involves batching operators on-the-fly to exploit parallelism in a batch in models with dynamic control flow.
+As control flow in the models we study depends only on the input data structure (property~\ref{prop:ds_ctrl}), we perform dynamic batching during linearization.
+With dynamic batching, nodes in a tree are processed top-to-bottom as shown in \circled{6} in Fig.~\ref{fig:overview}.

 \textbf{Specialization: } Recursive computations tend to have frequent conditional checks to check for the base condition.
-Such checks can hinder optimizations such as computation hoisting and constant propagation (\S\ref{sec:const_prop}), while having execution overheads of their own.
-We, therefore, allow the user to generate specialized versions of the program for the two branches of a conditional check.
+These checks can hinder optimizations such as computation hoisting and constant propagation (\S\ref{sec:const_prop}) and have execution overheads of their own.
+Thus, we allow the user to specialize the program for the two branches of a conditional check.
 Listing~\ref{code:treernn_ilir} shows the generated ILIR for our simple recursive model.
-Note how it has separate loop nests for the computation of leaves and internal nodes as the user specified that the leaf check be specialized (line~\ref{line:ra_spec} in Listing~\ref{code:treernn_ra}).
+Note how it has separate loop nests for the computation of leaves and internal nodes as the leaf check was asked to be specialized (on line~\ref{line:ra_spec} in Listing~\ref{code:treernn_ra}).

 \textbf{Unrolling: } Unrolling recursion changes the order in which nodes are processed (as illustrated in Fig~\ref{fig:unrolling}), moving a node's computation closer in time to its children's computation.
 This allows reuse of the children's hidden state via fast on-chip caches, as opposed to the slower off-chip memory.
 In Fig~\ref{fig:unrolling} (right), for example, reuse can be exploited along every edge within a recursive call (yellow box in the figure).
 Unrolling also creates opportunities for kernel fusion as we can then fuse operators across the children's computations.